paritytech/parity-bridges-common/README.md

 ## Project Layout

 Here's an overview of how the project is laid out.
-The main bits are the `bin`, which is the actual "blockchain", the `modules` which are used to build the blockchain's logic (a.k.a the runtime) and the `relays` which are used to pass messages between chains.
+The main bits are `modules` which are used to build the blockchain's logic (a.k.a the runtime) and the `relays` which are used to pass messages between chains.

 ```
+├── bin                      // Substrate Runtime Modules (a.k.a Pallets)
+│  ├── runtime-common        // Helpers for plugging-in our pallets into runtime
 ├── modules                  // Substrate Runtime Modules (a.k.a Pallets)
 │  ├── beefy                 // On-Chain BEEFY Light Client (in progress)
 │  ├── grandpa               // On-Chain GRANDPA Light Client